LowKey88/meta-glasses-gemini/README.md

 The system features a robust three-stage notification system with improved error handling:

 1. Morning Reminder:
-   - Sent at 8:00 AM on the day of the meeting
+   - Sent at 8:00 AM with your daily schedule
    - Example: "Good morning!
+Here's your schedule for today:
-You have a meeting 'Team Sync' scheduled for 3:00 PM today"
+     • 'Team Sync' at 3:00 PM
+     • 'Client Meeting' at 4:30 PM"

 2. Hour-Before Reminder:
-   - Sent one hour before the meeting starts
+   - Sent one hour before each event
-   - Example: "Reminder: Your meeting 'Team Sync' starts in 1 hour at 3:00 PM"
+   - Example: "Reminder: 'Team Sync' starts in 1 hour at 3:00 PM"

 3. Start-Time Reminder:
-   - Sent when the meeting is about to begin
+   - Sent when the event is about to begin
-   - Example: "Your meeting 'Team Sync' is starting now!"
+   - Example: "'Team Sync' is starting now!"

 ### Home Assistant Integration